- Who We Serve

-We constantly sing clickwrap agreements praises for their ease of use and enforceability, but not all clickwrap agreements are created equal.
+We constantly sing the praises of clickthrough (clickwrap) agreements for their ease of use and enforceability, but not all agreements are created equal.
 There are some best practices you need to use to create truly enforceable clickwrap agreements—here they are boiled down to five key considerations.

 Active consent is best given when the user is made to click a box to affirm – in contract to clicking the box to remove his consent (ex: the host has the accept box pre-ticked and the user must uncheck the box to consent).
 In fact, pre-ticking boxes is not only bad practice, but banned in some countries.

-Clickwrap agreement terms need to be displayed prominently.
+Clickthrough agreement terms of service need to be displayed prominently.
 Users have the responsibility to inform themselves of the terms before clicking “I agree.”
-In situations where the users has consented, but has not actually read the TOS they’re said to have constructive knowledge.
-This is the benefit of providing the TOS in a way that a reasonable person would be able to access and read.
+In situations where the users has consented, but has not actually read the ToS, they’re said to have constructive knowledge.
+This is the benefit of providing the ToS in a way that a reasonable person would be able to access and read.

-Your users are at an inherent disadvantage when it comes to understanding your TOS.
-You cannot assume they can decipher legalese and tech talk.
-TOS need to be written in a way that someone without a background in privacy can read, comprehend and give informed consent.
+Terms of service and other online legal agreements need to be written in a way that someone without a background in privacy can read, comprehend, and give informed consent to.
 The agreement should contain all the terms that the users is charged with knowing.